What is a fire risk assessment (FRA)?

 Firestopping is the sealing of any openings to prevent fire, smoke, and heat from passing throughout a building.

-The spread of fire is contained by creating fire resisting compartments (i.e. around a flat, or corridor etc.).
+The spread of fire is contained by creating fire resisting compartments (i.e. around a flat entrance door, or corridor etc).
 Where cables and pipes pass through walls or ceilings there are often holes and gaps present.

 The process of fire stopping seals these holes with fire resisting materials which minimises the spread of a fire within a building.

-This is essential fire safety works and so it is crucial you give us access to complete the work.
+All fire safety works are considered essential, so it’s crucial you give us access to complete the work.

-We’ll always try and work with you to get dates and times that best fit.
+We’ll always try and work with you to complete works on dates and times that suit you.

 If you need this information in a different format such as a translation or audio version, please find details our our Accessibility page.